 Context

-Below the Belt is a documentary that follows four women as they search desperately for relief from symptoms of endometriosis.
-It is executive produced by Hillary Clinton, Rosario Dawson, and Corrine Foxx among others.
-I was commissioned to craft a visual brand around the film to support marketing efforts.
+Below the Belt is a documentary following four women seeking relief from endometriosis, executive produced by Hillary Clinton, Rosario Dawson, and Corinne Foxx.
+I was commissioned to create a visual identity to support the film’s marketing.

 Challenge